deepskystacker/DSS/Installers/README.txt

 5. Update help files and add a new Dutch version of the help.

-6. Provide the option to perform NO White Balance processing at all (requested by Ivo Jager for StarTools).
+6. Issue #83: Provide the option to perform NO White Balance processing at all (requested by Ivo Jager for StarTools).

-7. Apply White Balance scaling factors from the RAW/DDP settings dialogue before we scale the image data rather than after.
-This should prevent the scaling from causing burn-out images which it could do previously.

-8. Fix for issue #42 - the stacking method "Average" wasn't always reported in the recap html file.
+7. Fix for issue #42 - the stacking method "Average" wasn't always reported in the recap html file.

 Welcome to DeepSkyStacker 4.2.2